kylemwhite/isc/README.md

 ## Todo
 1. Finish defining all classes and objects (by code generation).
 2. Finish defining all methods for classes and objects
-3. Define the SmartClient interfaces (IList etc.)
+3. Define the SmartClient interfaces (IList etc.) and apply them to the relevant classes.
 4. Do something more useful with the IRW flags like make some properties readonly, enfoce usage of setters and getters etc.
 5. Create a complete working sample program.
 6. Create unit tests.